ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_5_text_manipulating_commands.md

 2. country column sorted alphabetically
 3. Number of years analyzed
 4. Obtein all the forest coverage data for Germany
-5. which coverage percent was obteined by Belgium in 1999?
+5. which coverage percent was obteined by Germany in 1999?
 6. Which country has the highest coverage percent in 1998 and in the year 2000?